Why choose Seven Seas Worldwide

 - Three-part payments: instead of asking you to pay one lump sum, we can spread the cost of our luggage shipping services by charging in three affordable instalments, allowing you to focus on your trip rather than worrying about your finances.

-- Free secure storage: with our MoveCube® shipping service, we can store your belongings free of charge for two weeks on either side or for longer at an affordable cost.
+- Free secure storage service: with our MoveCube® shipping service, we can store your belongings free of charge for two weeks on either side or for longer at an affordable cost.

 The two main box sizes we offer are Large, best for lighter items such as clothing and blankets, and Standard, which we suggest using for heavier goods — see below for their dimensions.
-Please note that to protect our drivers (and yourself!), we can't accept any box exceeding 30kg/66lbs, so you'll need to split the contents between two containers to reduce the load.
+Please note that to protect our drivers (and yourself!), we can't accept any box exceeding our 30kg/66lbs weight limit, so you'll need to split the contents between two containers to reduce the load.

-Also, see our Removals to New Zealand page for MoveCube® sizes.
+Also, see our Removals to New Zealand service for MoveCube® sizes.

 61 x 51 x 41cm / 24 x 20 x 16.14 inches